-This certificate is to prove the degree of purity of the seeds shipped to Saudi Arabia.
-It is issued by USDA's and conforms with ISTA rules.
+This certificate is to prove the degree of purity of the seeds shipped to Saudi Arabia and is issued by USDA and conforms to ISTA rules.
 The most important information the certificate must include is name and address of seller, kind of seed, seed class, quantity of sampled seed, importing country, results of inspection and percentage of germination, purity, impurity, moisture, etc. and confirmation that the seeds are free from insects, epidemic, diseases and weed seeds.
 Please refer to Appendix VIII for detailed official seeds import requirements.